-ALLIN: Just to - this is not necessarily responsive to your question, but if we're talking about issues with water security, I know that there - and I'm sure Andrian knows more about this - there has been some friction between Ukraine and Moldova because of a large hydro plant that Ukraine wants to build that's upstream from the river that flows through Moldova.
-So it is - you know, I'm sure it's a - it's a, you know, growing issue.
+Mr. ALLIN.
+This is not necessarily responsive to your question, but if we're talking about issues with water security, I know that there-and I'm sure Andrian knows more about this-there has been some friction between Ukraine and Moldova because of a large hydro plant that Ukraine wants to build that's upstream from the river that flows through Moldova.
+So it's a growing issue.

-PROKIP: A short note?
+Dr. Prokip.
+A short note?

-MASSARO: Yes, please.
+Mr. Massaro.
+Yes, please.

-PROKIP: Regarding border security, many mini hydro in Ukraine, in '70s, there were thousands of mini hydro, but now it's about 146 operating in Ukraine.
+Dr. Prokip.
+Regarding border security, many mini hydro in Ukraine, in 1970s, there were thousands of mini hydro, but now it's about 146 operating in Ukraine.
 And mostly those are not built because local societies oppose building mini hydro because they say that that will badly impact upon access to water and the quality of forests.

-But actually, those were operating in '70s.
-The problem that those first mini hydro built in Ukraine were built without keeping to all standards - environmental standards, first of all - and that impacted very badly on development of mini hydro in Ukraine.
-And so that is about.
+But actually, those were operating in 1970s.
+The problem that those first mini hydros built in Ukraine were built without keeping to all standards-environmental standards, first of all-and that impacted very badly on development of mini hydro in Ukraine.

-MASSARO: Well, excellent.
+Mr. MASSARO.
+Well, excellent.
 Somehow they did relate it to energy security again.
 Very nice.

-So any other questions?
+Any other questions?
 Oh, OK.
 Great.

-Q: Ben Schmitt, State Department Energy Bureau.
+QUESTIONER.
+Ben Schmitt, State Department Energy Bureau.

 I have a question for Peter, and maybe Ed can chime in as well.
-I've been working on European energy security for the better part of a few years now, and one of the things that I've noticed in the past I guess especially six months, but especially over the past year, has been the prevalence of a lot of especially Russian-sourced but other sources of misinformation, especially from outlets like RT, Sputnik and Moscow Times et cetera, et cetera, who make it difficult to advance policy that's actually fact-based and -oriented because, again, all of these energy security projects and European energy security is based on physical infrastructure, again, that has statistics and actual numbers and very scientifically and technically founded statistics backing up what policy decisions can help, you know, drive and solve geopolitical issues.
+I've been working on European energy security for the better part of a few years now, and one of the things that I've noticed in the past, I guess, especially six months, but especially over the past year, has been the prevalence of a lot of especially Russian-sourced but other sources of misinformation, especially from outlets like RT, Sputnik and Moscow Times, et cetera, et cetera, who make it difficult to advance policy that's actually fact-based and -oriented because, again, all of these energy security projects and European energy security is based on physical infrastructure, again, that has statistics and actual numbers and very scientifically and technically founded statistics backing up what policy decisions can help drive and solve geopolitical issues.

 So, to that extent, U.S. opposition to Nord Stream 2, for example, has just in the past few months been turned around and said, look, the U.S. is only opposed to Nord Stream 2 to sell U.S. LNG, which is fully false narrative.
 Obviously, we've been supporting European energy security for 30 years on a bipartisan basis and had numerous projects that have no U.S. investment.
 And again, because that's a diversionary pipeline, it wouldn't even open a market for the U.S. were it stopped.
-So how do you counter this sort of misinformation and make sure that fact-based narratives, you know, keep going in this space?
+So how do you counter this sort of misinformation and make sure that fact-based narratives keep going in this space?

-DORAN: Ben, I really want to thank you for that because actually your office is one of the - the energy folks at the State Department are an example of a great team that tries, in my opinion, to fulfill the mandate that I believe citizens would expect of them, advancing U.S. interests overseas.
+Mr. Doran.
+Ben, I really want to thank you for that because actually your office is one of the-the energy folks at the State Department are an example of a great team that tries, in my opinion, to fulfill the mandate that I believe citizens would expect of them, advancing U.S. interests overseas.

 On the question of Russian propaganda in the energy space specifically, my organization, CEPA, for several years now has had an ongoing effort.
-You can go to infowar.CIPA.org to see how we have been active in analyzing, assessing, exposing, and ultimately rebutting fake narratives, you know, toxic Russian propaganda that is injected into the Western media space.
+You can go to infowar.CIPA.org to see how we have been active in analyzing, assessing, exposing, and ultimately rebutting fake narratives, toxic Russian propaganda that is injected into the Western media space.